Triangle IP

 Image Source: CBINSIGHTS

 If you are a startup in the AI field, reviewing the above list for familiar competitors will provide a guidepost for how aggressively you might invest in capturing your innovation with patents.
-For example, if you are entering the cognitive computing space knowing that Digital Reasoning has 6 patents will signal that you may also want that many or even more if they continue to file patents.
+For example, if you are entering the cognitive computing space, knowing that Digital Reasoning has 6 patents will signal that you may also want that many or even more if they continue to file patents.

-Therefore, knowing how many patents to file and the likelihood of success along with a strategy focused on achieving your goals inexpensively will provide the most value from your patent attorney.
+Therefore, knowing how many patents to file and the likelihood of success, along with a strategy focused on achieving your goals inexpensively, will provide the most value from your patent attorney.

 Choose an attorney who success rate is greater than industry average

-Patent attorneys are abundant and most perform within industry norms, but attorneys with high success rates are scarce.
+Patent attorneys are abundant, and most perform within industry norms, but attorneys with high success rates are scarce.

-For instance, for a business method client we were getting patents granted over 90% of the time when the industry average was a mere 10%.
-Which means, from a yield perspective others had to file 10 patents to get one granted whereas we had to file 1.1 patents to achieve the same.
+For instance, for a business method client, we were getting patents granted over 90% of the time when the industry average was a mere 10%.
+Which means, from a yield perspective, others had to file 10 patents to get one granted, whereas we had to file 1.1 patents to achieve the same.

 In terms of costs, most counsel are within 20% of each other when writing a patent and doing each round of argument, but the better performing attorneys will always cost less when yield is taken into account.

-Therefore, success rate matters.
+Therefore, the success rate matters.

 While a good patent counsel would transparently share success rates, few clients will even ask since they presume that all patent attorneys achieve the same outcomes.
 But that is not the reality.

-Since success rate can swallow all other factors in choosing a counsel, find a patent attorney who has a track record of winning.
+Since the success rate can swallow all other factors in choosing a counsel, find a patent attorney who has a track record of winning.

 Say no to attorneys who excessively churn during the argument phase

-Some patents are approved quickly while others take much longer.
-It depends upon many factors such as how simple or complex your innovation is, the quality of your patent draft, the advocacy skill of your attorney, the patent office stats for that type of technology, the scope of your innovation etc.
+Some patents are approved quickly, while others take much longer.
+It depends upon many factors, such as how simple or complex your innovation is, the quality of your patent draft, the advocacy skill of your attorney, the patent office stats for that type of technology, the scope of your innovation, etc.

 A genuine, skilled attorney can estimate the number of rounds to patent allowance and will see that your innovation is in condition for allowance within the estimated number of rounds.